jackbittiner/GummyBearRobot/README.md

 the warehouse (and potentially break if it hit the boundary as this robot is quite prone to breakdown).
 This is what I would work on next, but I ran out of time and it is superfluous to the task at hand.

+Further tests for the whole feature.
+I know it works, because I've ran it countless times.
+However I don't have any tests yet that mock the behaviour of the user input and the ensure the final result is as expected.

 A big refactor.
 I got the code working.
 But it could definitely be a little cleaner!